Oregon Ductless Heat Pumps FAQ

 How long have ductless systems been around?

-Ductless heating and cooling systems were developed in Japan in the 1970s and have since become a preferred heating and cooling system throughout Asia and much of Europe.
-In the United States, ductless systems have been used in commercial applications for over 20 years.
+Ductless systems were first developed in Japan during the 1970s.
+Since then, ductless systems have become the preferred heating and cooling throughout Asia and some parts of Europe.
+In the United States, however, ductless systems have just been around for over 20 years.

 How much does a ductless system cost?